simonfrey/unshort.link/server/README.md

 You can easily build the server by using `make build`

+## Or using Docker

+### 1) Building

+Use `docker build -t unshort .`

+Or

+Use the command `make dockerize` to build the docker image using make

+### 2) Running

+Now run the docker container using `docker container run --rm --name unlink -p 80:8080 unshort`

+You can any port instead of 80 in the example command above.

+For example, you can run the docker container on the host machine's port 8085 using `docker container run -p 8085:8080 unshort`

 ## Setup

 The building process provides you with an all-inclusive binary.
 Just enter `./unshort.link` in your console and you should